BobKaLonger/ultimatecoopnbarn/README.md

 Adds an immense new upgrade tier for the coop and barn, holding 48 animals.
 Auto-compatible with SVE and multiple other coop and barn mods, and you can choose between a clean or a cozy interior!

 This mod adapts to your modlist in a safe way.
 The mod will check for the compatible mods listed below, and change its config internally based on logic.
 Please note that adding or removing the compatible mods will **not** break this mod.
 The behavior that is dynamic is Robin's upgrade menu, meaning the building to be upgraded and those upgrade costs are the only things to change.
+If my Ultimate buildings are already present on your farm, removing compatible mods will **not** break those Ultimate buildings (again, only the upgrade cost and "building to upgrade" in change Robin's construction menu).
 Check the table below for compatible mods and expected mod behavior!

 **--Compatible Mods--**